Synthetixio/SIPs/content/sccp/sccp-204.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Increase the target staking ratio from 350% from 300% for snx stakers on ethereum and optimism.
+Increase the target staking ratio to 350% from 300% for snx stakers on ethereum and optimism.

 ## Abstract